thewonlab/H-MAGMA/README.md

 - --pval disorder1_GWAS.txt: P-values from GWAS summary statistics, see below.
 - use=rsid,P: use rsid and P columns in GWAS summary statistics for SNP IDs and P-values, respectively.
 - ncol=N: use N column in GWAS summary statistics for the sample size
-- --gene-annot FB.genes.annot: Hi-C based gene-SNP pairs in the fetal brain (provided in this repository).
+- --gene-annot FB.genes.annot: Hi-C based gene-SNP pairs in the fetal brain (provided in this repository as FB_wointron.genes.annot.csv).
-- --gene-annot AB.genes.annot: Hi-C based gene-SNP pairs in the adult brain (provided in this repository).
+- --gene-annot AB.genes.annot: Hi-C based gene-SNP pairs in the adult brain (provided in this repository as AB_wointron.genes.annot.csv).
 - --out disorder1_FB: output file name

 ## GWAS summary statistics